DylanMeeus/springboot_jwt_blog/_posts/2016-04-13-authentication-in-golang.markdown

 #### Middleware Libraries

 We've been sticking to `net/http` as much as possible for our implementation.
 I would be remiss to not mention the many options for handling middleware in Auth0.
 We've seen the pure implementation in Golang by wrapping the middleware function around the intended function.
-[Negroni](https://github.com/codegangsta/negroni) and [Alice]
+[Negroni](https://github.com/codegangsta/negroni) and [Alice](https://github.com/justinas/alice) are two excellent alternatives to handling middleware in Golang.

 ### Securing our Golang API with JSON Web Tokens